noelbundick/website/content/posts/Frankenetes-Running-the-Kubernetes-control-plane-on-Azure-Container-Instances/index.md

 But I also knew there were already plenty of [sane](https://github.com/Azure/acs-engine) [ways](https://docs.microsoft.com/en-us/azure/aks/) to run a Kubernetes cluster on Azure.
 And this felt like I was cobbling together parts from all over... and that if anyone did this in production, it could turn into a monster!
 So I decided to give my monstrous creation a name.

-{% asset_img frankenstein.jpg "Boris Karloff as the Kubernetes, I mean Frankenstein monster" %}
+{{% img "frankenstein.jpg" "Boris Karloff as the Kubernetes, I mean Frankenstein monster" %}}

 > Yes, I know that's actually Frankenstein's monster.
 Don't worry, your nits have been recorded.